Consciousness and the Brain

 Science Podcasts

-Open-minded conversations on some new ideas about the scientific study of consciousness & the brain.
-Join Bernard Baars - originator of Global Workspace Theory (GWT), acclaimed author in psychobiology and one of the founders of the modern science of consciousness - to discover the conscious brain.
+Open-minded conversations on some new ideas about the scientific study of consciousness and the brain.
+Join Bernard Baars - originator of Global Workspace Theory (GWT), acclaimed author in psychobiology and one of the founders of the modern science of consciousness - to explore the conscious brain.

 Location: